 Peer Mentor Program

-The Biology Major Mentor program at the University of Wisconsin-Platteville matches freshman biology majors with upperclassmen in small peer mentor groups to help you schedule classes, build strong friendship with peers, gain professional skills, and be a part of a welcoming, collaborative learning environment
+The Biology Peer Mentor Program at the UW-Platteville matches freshman biology majors with upperclassmen in small peer mentor groups to help you schedule classes, build strong friendships with peers, gain professional skills, and be a part of a welcoming, collaborative learning environment.